whatnameisit/HP-Elite-X2-1012-G2-Hackintosh/README.md

 ### Install macOS
 Follow [Dortania's OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).

+- Note: Even if you read through the above guide, this repository only provides source and base files for pretty much my own documentation purposes.
+You need to gather other necessary files from other places.

 ### UEFI BIOS settings
 Necessary options are commented in the photos below.
 You can pick other options to your taste.
 <details>